isomerpages/moe-admiraltysec/pages/2025 Direct School Admission (DSA).md

 <p>10.&nbsp;&nbsp;&nbsp;&nbsp;<a href="/track-and-field/co-curricular-activities/sports/permalink" rel="noopener noreferrer nofollow" target="_blank">Track and Field (Girls and Boys)</a>
 </p>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 7 May 2025, 11am to 3 Jun 2025, 3pm.
+The application is free-of-charge and will be open from 6 May 2026, 11am to 2 Jun 2026, 4:30pm.
 For more details, please refer to MOE website –&nbsp;
 <a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a>
 </p>
+<p>Applicants who do not have prior experience may also apply.
+The school
+will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</p>
-<p>Shortlisted students will be notified by the school by early July regarding
+<p>You will receive notification from the school by 17 July 2026, if your
+child has been shortlisted to undergo Direct School Admission (DSA) selection.
-their interview session.
-The interview sessions will likely be conducted from Term 3 Week 2 to Term 3 Week 4.</p>
+The interview sessions will likely be conducted from Term 3 Week 4 to Term 3 Week 5.</p>
-<p>We will inform applicants of the selection outcomes during 25 Aug 2025
-– 4 Sep 2025 via email.</p>
+<p>All applicants will receive their application outcomes between 17 and
+28 Aug 2026.</p>
+<p></p>
+<p></p>
 <p></p>
 <table style="minWidth: 75px">
 <colgroup>